mdmayfield/ThinkPad-T16s-Gen6-AMD/README.md

 - keyd: find ID of internal keyboard with `keyd monitor`.
 Remember to check the list - the keyd virtual keyboard will show your keystrokes.
 - Need to fix a huge regression in libinput where thumb detection is much less useful...not sure why nobody seemed to notice that
+- Internal microphone has a bad DC offset and low signal level.
+Not sure where to start with this; might boot Windows to test

 ## Suspend issue
 This was difficult to troubleshoot.
 It's possible not all of these steps were necessary.